'Goodbye Jimmy Reed', Hello Van Morrison

 Thump on the Bible, proclaim the creed

 Next, Dylan's song follows the young Jimmy as he struggles with his audience, or his critics, always sticking to his own route.
-In typical Dylan fashion, the listener can't help but consider how these lines can also describe the younger Dylan picking up his electric guitar in his 20s:
+In typical Dylan fashion, the listener can't help but consider how these lines can also describe the younger Dylan picking up his guitars, either acoustic of electric, in his 20s:

 You won't amount to much, the people all said